raiyanrc/5micron-backend-challenge/README.md

 The data is stored in a PostgreSQL database.<br>
 The main endpoint for handling sensor data is `/api/sensors`, which only allows POST requests in JSON format with specific properties.

+**The application server is developed following the challenge instructions (https://github.com/minh5micron/5micron-backend-challenge).
+Postgresql database in plain-text format `db_dump.sql` that contains a table with at least 3 rows of data is included in the repository.**

+**Also as an improvement Unit Testing and Docker containerization is also included.
+Both application server and unit tests can be run/executed directly or using Docker.
+Please find the details below:**

 ## Prerequisites

 Before running the application, make sure you have the following prerequisites installed on your system: